akka/akka-http/docs/src/main/paradox/scala/http/server-side/low-level-api.md

-In order to learn more about handling exceptions in the actual routing layer, which is where your application code comes into the picture, refer to @ref[Exception Handling](../routing-dsl/exception-handling.md) which focuses explicitly on explaining how exceptions thrown in routes can be handled and transformed into `HttpResponse` s with appropriate error codes and human-readable failure descriptions.
+In order to learn more about handling exceptions in the actual routing layer, which is where your application code comes into the picture, refer to @ref[Exception Handling](../routing-dsl/exception-handling.md) which focuses explicitly on explaining how exceptions thrown in routes can be handled and transformed into @unidoc[HttpResponse] s with appropriate error codes and human-readable failure descriptions.